 But no matter whether I put on weight or not.
 It’s me.
 Something clicked.
 It doesn’t matter what the number on the scale shows.
 I am learning to feel good each time I eat or not.
 I don’t stuff myself with food to feel bad.

 I don’t starve my body to be super cooper skinny!
 What’s the point??

 And my sexual desires fire up as well! – Ok, never mind that.

 No, I won’t mention how much I gained or lost.
-It’s not necessary, it’s not important.
-I won’t mention how I eat.
+It’s not necessary; it’s not essential.
+I won’t say how I eat.
 The secret is here: I try to feel good about what I eat, and I try not to feel bad after a meal.
 I try to live before and after a meal in the same way.

 But I also try to live my life as I wish, without guilt, frustration and saying I can’t!
 And I love what I have now without complaining about what I haven’t got.
 Does it matter?

 If I lived in a cave, I’d be thankful for lighting a fire to keep me warm, a fire that would make my day!